Bob Kurland: College career

 Kurland was known to leap above the rim to grab opponents' shots.
 This led to the NCAA banning defensive goaltending in 1945.
-Kurland has been credited as the first person to dunk in a college basketball game.
 The rivalry between him and De Paul's George Mikan would foreshadow similar matchups, especially those of basketball's "big men."

 In college, Kurland was active in many campus activities, including the student council, for which he served as president in 1945 and 1946.
-He graduated with a bachelor of science in education.
+He graduated with a Bachelor of Science in education.

 AAU career

 Kurland never played professional basketball, passing up the newly formed Basketball Association of America and National Basketball League (which would merge, forming the National Basketball Association), to play for Phillips Petroleum's A.A.U. team, the Phillips 66ers.
 Kurland played for six years with Phillips, winning three championships.

 Summer Olympics

 Since Kurland never played professionally, he was eligible as an amateur for the Olympic Games.
 In the 1948 Summer Olympics in London, England, he led the U.S. basketball team to the gold medal.
 He was second on the team in scoring (behind Alex Groza) as the U.S. defeated France in the gold medal game, 65–21.
 In the 1952 Olympics in Helsinki, Finland, Kurland carried the U.S. flag in the opening ceremony.
 He was again a dominant force at center as the U.S. defeated the Soviet Union in the gold medal game, 36–25.